 The Amsterdam

-The early start was necessary because the remains of The Amsterdam are only visible at certain times of the year when low tides and full moons align (or something like that).
+The remains of The Amsterdam are only visible at certain times of the year when low tides and full moons align (or something like that).
 For those that don’t know, The Amsterdam was an East Indiaman merchant ship owned by the Dutch East India Company that ran aground on Bulverhythe Beach in 1749 on her maiden voyage.
 She was 44 metres long and carried over 300 people including soldiers, sailors and a few passengers.
 This is an astonishing fact to keep in mind as you stand at the side of the remains and realise what unbelievably cramped conditions they must have endured.

 Her sorry maiden voyage